 Comparing long-acting insulins?
-Newly approved Tresiba may come out ahead.
-With the exception of NPH insulin (the original long-acting insulin—examples include Humulin N and Novolin N), they are all going to cost you.
-So, if you are already paying big bucks for your long-acting insulin, here are some things to think about:
+Tresiba may come out ahead.
+With the exception of NPH insulins like Humulin N and Novolin N (which are now considered to be intermediate acting), they are all going to cost you.
+So, if you are already paying big bucks for your long-acting insulin, here are some things to think about.

-What does a long-acting or basal insulin do for me?
-This is your baseline insulin, the insulin that is secreted to control your sugars when you are not eating (in the fasting state).
-Put another way, basal Insulin is used to suppress liver glucose production and help you maintain normal sugars even when you aren’t eating.
+This is your baseline insulin, the insulin that is secreted to control your sugars when you are not eating (also known as the fasting state).
+Put another way, basal insulin is used to suppress liver glucose production and help you maintain normal sugars even when you aren’t eating.

-What is Tresiba?
-Tresiba (insulin degludec) is the longest acting insulin available and there don’t appear to be any coming down the pipeline that give this duration of coverage.
-What makes Tresiba a hero is the long duration of action (>40 hours) with less fluctuation in blood levels of the drug.
+Tresiba (insulin degludec) is the longest acting insulin available, and there don’t appear to be any coming down the pipeline that give this duration of effect.
+What makes Tresiba a hero is its long duration of action (more than 40 hours) with minimal fluctuations in blood levels of the drug.
 It’s given once a day.

-How is it given?
-The recommended starting dose of Tresiba in people with type-2 diabetes who have never been on insulin is 10 units, injected subcutaneously, once daily—at any time of day.
+The recommended starting dose of Tresiba in people with type 2 diabetes who have never been on insulin is 10 units injected subcutaneously, once daily at any time of day.
 If you’re already using a long-acting insulin, Tresiba should be started at the same total daily dose.

-Show me the studies: Studies using Tresiba in combination with mealtime insulin for type-1 diabetics or as an add-on to oral diabetes meds for type-2 diabetics show it is as effective in reducing hemoglobin A1c as other previously approved long-acting insulins.
+Studies using Tresiba in combination with mealtime insulin for people with type 1 diabetes or as an add-on to oral diabetes meds for people with type 2 diabetes show it is as effective in reducing hemoglobin A1c as other long-acting insulins.

-Is it expensive?
-Yes—but so are Lantus and Levemir.
-If your doctor believes Tresiba will regulate your sugars better and improve the highs and lows, your insurance company may approve a prior authorization—I’ve seen it happen.
+Yes, but so are Lantus and Levemir.
+If your doctor believes Tresiba will regulate your sugars better and improve sugar highs and lows, you can ask your doctor about submitting an insurance coverage appeal.
+Your insurance company may approve Tresiba with a prior authorization—I’ve seen it happen.